Free Auto Transport Quotes

 Damage to the Vehicle Interior: Projectiles

-We have seen cases where a heavy box placed on the back seat shifted during a hard braking event and smashed into the front dashboard or cracked the windshield.
+An auto transport truck is a bumpy ride — the trailer bounces, vibrates, and sways at highway speeds.
+Loose items inside the cabin can become projectiles.
+We have seen heavy boxes shift during braking and smash into the dashboard or crack the windshield.
 Hard suitcases can tear leather upholstery or scratch door panels.
-If you do pack items, they should be soft (like bags of clothes or pillows) and tightly wedged into place so they cannot move.
-Never pack items in the front driver's seat or passenger seat, as the driver needs that space clear to safely load and unload the vehicle.
+If you do pack items, they should be soft (bags of clothes, pillows) and tightly wedged so they cannot move.
+Never pack items in the driver's or front passenger seat — the driver needs that space clear to safely load and unload.

-Before you fight to pack those extra boxes, consider the potential cost.
-If a driver demands an extra $150 "overweight fee" to take your car because it is packed with 300 pounds of books, is that actually a deal?
-You could likely ship those same books via USPS Media Mail or a parcel service for less than $100, with tracking and insurance included.
-Shipping items in your car is rarely the most cost-effective method when you factor in the risk of theft, damage, and potential carrier fees.
+Before fighting to pack those extra boxes, consider the potential costs.
+If a driver demands a $150 overweight fee for a car packed with 300 lbs of books, is that a deal?
+You could likely ship those same books via USPS Media Mail for under $100 — with tracking and insurance included.
+Shipping items in your car is rarely the most cost-effective method when you factor in theft risk, damage risk, and potential carrier rejection fees.

 Summary of Best Practices

-- Trunk is king: Keep the cabin clear.
-The trunk is the safest and most secure place.
+• Trunk is king: Keep the cabin clear; the trunk is the safest and most secure location.

-- Visibility check: If you have an SUV, ensure nothing is visible above the window line.
+• Visibility check: For SUVs, ensure nothing is visible above the window line.

 Ready to ship your car?
 Call now at 1-800-590-6492 or complete the form on this page.
 You will receive up to ten free quotes for your route.
 Whether you are shipping a sedan, SUV, or truck, we help you find the right carrier at the right price.